MKTHEPLUGG/edge-cloud/docs/setup/secretmgmt.md

-Here’s a breakdown of which providers from your list are free or can be self-hosted for use in your homelab, as supported by the External Secrets Operator (ESO):
+We need to decide which secrets provider we will be using for our setup, main requirement is for it to be supported by External Secrets Operator.

 ### Self-hosted and Free Options:
 1. **Bitwarden Secrets Manager**